Elmer G. Osterhoudt

 MRL Mystery: From 1924 to 1928 Elmer's radio store was in Los Angeles, California.
 In 1928 he moved to Oakland, California.
 On October 6, 1929 he married Mabel Smith of San Francisco, in a church in San Francisco.
 San Francisco isn't far from Oakland, but it's 380 miles from Los Angeles.
 How and when did they meet?

 The 1930 US census says they were first married when Elmer was 20 and Mabel was 19.
 This would have been in 1921.
 Were they secretly married or is there a mistake on the census?
+Elmer wrote that Mabel had been "closely associated with MRL since 1929," so we'll believe Elmer.
 Also, column 9 is designated "Radio set."
 If there was a radio on the premises there should be an "R" in this column, yet the column is blank.
-See it here.
+See the census page here.

 According to the Osterhoudt's 1929 marriage license, witnesses to the wedding were Elmer's brother Cyril, and Robert Lee Sala of 106 10th Avenue in San Francisco.
 Who was Robert Lee Sala?
 It turns out there was nobody with that name present at the wedding!